How to Transfer Large Amounts of Money Internationally

 Perhaps most notably, the cost of an international money transfer with a bank is very high.

-The other is a currency broker, offering either online transfers or the option to speak with a dedicated expert, assigned to you as a single point of contact.
+A currency broker, offering either online transfers or the option to speak with a dedicated expert, assigned to you as a single point of contact.

 These dedicated account managers can be contacted by email or phone, will know you on a personal level, and guide you through every step of the process.